 What is Extended Producer Responsibility?

-Extended Producer Responsibility (EPR) is a long-winded name for a special type of waste management policy created to safely and responsibly dispose of difficult-to-recycle products and materials.
+Extended Producer Responsibility (EPR) is a long-winded name for a special type of waste management policy created to safely and responsibly dispose of difficult-to-recycle products and materials (watch our video that explains EPR).
 EPR programs differ from traditional recycling programs, which are run and funded by municipal governments.
 Instead, EPR shifts the costs of dealing with difficult types of waste from town governments already stretched thin, to manufacturers and corporations, that have control over the safety and recyclability of the products they make and sell.

 EPR programs were developed to target the most toxic and problematic products in our waste stream.
 In the United States alone, there are 120 EPR programs covering 14 product categories in 33 states plus Washington, D.C.